 While our second prototype will allow connection to an oled display, my own choice is to use the computer and we may not get to writing code for the display soon.

 Once we are done prototyping we will open this up to beta-testing.
-At this point we will open to receiving bug reports.
+At that point we will open to receiving bug reports.

 Reporting bugs: Please report any issues by sending an email describing the issue to j6summers@gmail.com